caramirezal/machineLearningCourseraProject/README.md

-# machineLearningCourseraProject
+# Machine Learning Coursera Project

-Contain the 4 week project of the Machine Learning class of Data Science Coursera specialization.
+Contain the project of the Machine Learning class of Data Science Coursera specialization.
 The test consist on applying a machine learning techniques to predict body exercise patterns based on accelerometers of several comercial devices.